Standards: Containers - MPEG ISOBMFF Containers

 Debugging ISO Media Container Files

-Here is an example output from an ancient Apple QuickTime de-compiler tool which illustrates the internal atom structure.
-ISOBMFF files would look very similar:
+This is an example output from an ancient Apple QuickTime de-compiler tool which illustrates the internal atom structure.
+ISOBMFF files would look very similar. (see above)

-This illustrates how atoms are nested in multiple levels.
-The structure is mirrored into the object cache in memory when the file is loaded by an application.
+Clearly, atoms are nested at multiple levels contained within one another.
+This tree structure is reflected into the object graph cached in memory when the file is loaded by an application.

 MP4 and ISOBMFF formatting problems can be traced with these more recent inspection tools: